simonmichael/hledger/hledger/hledger.m4.md

 hledger offers a more convenient @/@@ "cost notation" as an alternative: instead of equity postings, you can write the "conversion rate" or "transacted price" after a posting amount. hledger docs generically call this "cost", whether buying or selling.
+("cost" is an overloaded and generic term here, but we still use it for historical reasons.
+"Transacted price" is more precise.)

 It can be written as either `@ UNITPRICE` or `@@ TOTALPRICE`.
 Eg you could write the above as: